gordonmzhu/cheatsheet-js/EXPERIMENTAL.md

 * Use "Step into" to go into any function call *except* built-in functions.
 * Use the `debugger` statement to set breakpoints in the console without writing to a file.

+## Questions and quality - Interlude

+* Ask high quality questions.
+How you approach this will be a deciding factor in how good you will be.
+* Throughout your journey learning to program (or with anything really), you will be faced with choices like this.
+One path leads to high ability, the other path leads to low ability.
+Choose wisely.

 Interlude - Functions and variables

 V3 - Using objects